darkolive/authenticate/backend/services/email/readme.md

 # Email Service

-This package centralizes email sending and provider integrations for the DO Study platform.
+This package centralizes email sending and provider integrations for the Dark Olive CIC platform.

 ## Architecture